 *Warning to Landlords and letting agents unlike old section 21 notices the new prescribed section 21 notice MUST be substantially the same as the prescribed section 21 notice.

 Concerns Landlords and Agents will customise prescribed section 21 notice

 The old section 21 notice had many weird and wonderful versions floating around.
 If you decide you are going to cut and paste and create your own pretty version, do not do it, you could render the section 21 notice as invalid.
-Use the prescribed section 21 notice or The British Landlords Association section 21 notice to avoid problems.
+Use the prescribed section 21 notice to avoid problems.